For the 2026 school year, there are 9 public middle schools serving 5,058 students in 32773, FL.

 What is the racial composition of students in 32773?

-32773 public middle schools minority enrollment is 66% of the student body (majority Hispanic), which is equal to the Florida public middle schools average of 66% (majority Hispanic).
+32773 public middle schools minority enrollment is 68% of the student body (majority Hispanic and Black), which is more than the Florida public middle schools average of 67% (majority Hispanic).